Return to Home page

 ollege students and Senior Girls.)

-In 1998 Hermon School was inaugurated in the grounds of Hebron.
-Classes 1-5 now attend this school, eliminating the problem of these small children having to walk to Chettipeta, 1 mile down a dangerous road beside the canal.
-Classes 6-10 continue to attend the High School in Chettipeta.
-They take their State School Certificate exams in the 10th class.
+In 1998 Hermon School (now closed) was inaugurated in the grounds of Hebron.
+Classes 1-5 attended this school, eliminating the problem of these small children having to walk to Chettipeta, 1 mile down a dangerous road beside the canal.
+Classes 6-10 continued to attend the High School in Chettipeta.

 Hermon School

-Mrs Jennie Grace Prabhakar is now the Superintendent of Hebron Hostel, shown here (left) with Joyce Harding (right).
+Mrs Jennie Grace Prabhakar, shown here (left) with Joyce Harding (right).

 Jenny Grace and Joyce Harding